FeKozma/Code-check/README.md

 * Either download the bin-file directly from [Hugging Face](https://huggingface.co/) which we used for testing:
 [ggml-model-gpt4all-falcon-q4_0.bin](https://huggingface.co/nomic-ai/gpt4all-falcon-ggml/resolve/main/ggml-model-gpt4all-falcon-q4_0.bin?download=true) (4.06 GB)

-* Or choose downloads from their website for gpt4all-falcon-ggml:
+* Or choose downloads from the website for gpt4all-falcon-ggml:
 [https://huggingface.co/nomic-ai/gpt4all-falcon-ggml/tree/main](https://huggingface.co/nomic-ai/gpt4all-falcon-ggml/tree/main)

-* Or you may also download any [other model](https://huggingface.co/models) of your taste and use that one instead.
+* You mou may also download any [other model](https://huggingface.co/models) of your taste, and use that one instead.

 ## Setting up the configuration ##

 Create and update the local file `local-config.properties` (make a copy of `config.properties` and edit it.), then after running you will get a file in a "results" folder with places where functions/methods of different code are being similar or matching.

-### Add model and set the configuration to use LLM ###
+### Adding the model and setting the configuration to use LLM ###

 1. Move the downloaded LLM into a new folder called `models` in the main repository.
 2. In `local-config.properties`, set `LLM_FILE` to the name of your downloaded model, for example `model/ggml-model-gpt4all-falcon-q4_0.bin`.